 We Belong Together aims to mobilize women in support of common sense immigration policies that will keep families together and empower women.
 Immigration reform is rarely thought of as a women’s issue, but in fact it is central to the fight for women’s equality.
 Millions of immigrant women who are part of the fabric of our communities, workplaces, and schools are blocked from achieving their full potential because of a broken immigration system.
 They perform essential jobs, like taking care of our children and our aging parents, and are central to family and community well-being.

 We believe that we have a responsibility to help our neighbors—no matter where they were born—and that all our children deserve a brighter future.
 As women, we especially know the importance of sticking together.
 We wouldn’t be where we are without the help and support of the women in our lives—our mothers, sisters, teachers, daughters and friends.
-As Americans, we honor and celebrate our nation’s unique commitment to protecting families and giving equal opportunities and respect to women and girls.
+We honor and celebrate our nation’s commitment to protecting families and giving equal opportunities and respect to women and girls.
 This commitment must be reflected in our immigration laws as well.

-- Protect families and ensure due process.
+- Keep families together and ensure due process.

 - Promote immigrant integration that includes and empowers women.

 We are working toward a fair and inclusive system that will protect the rights and dignity of all families.
 From coast to coast, we are speaking out to say that we all deserve the chance to live to our full potential, and that current immigration policies rob too many women and families of that opportunity.
 Our experiences over the past seven years have illustrated that the need for immigration reforms is urgent, and that all of our families and communities truly belong together.